junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/5. Working with Directories and Files - CMD/README.md

 <h3>Files</h3>

 Many of the same commands we utilized while administering directories can also be used with files.
 Windows has plenty more built-in tools we can use for all our file magic fun.
 We will cover a few of them here.
 We should first discuss how to view files and their contents.

+<h3>List Files & View Their Contents</h3>

+We already know we can utilize the dir command to view the files within a directory, along with specific information about them, depending on the switches we use.
+It is often the easiest way to see what files exist within a directory.
+We also have the tree /F command to show us an output containing all directories and files within the tree.
+Nevertheless, what if we wish to view the contents of a file?
+We can utilize the more, openfiles, and type commands.

+First up is more.
+With this built-in tool, we can view the contents of a file or the results of another command printed to it one screen at a time.
+Think of it as a way to buffer scrolling text that may otherwise overflow the terminal buffer.